Lasers in dermatology

 Adverse effects of laser

-Laser treatments are basically burns, so it is not surprising that sometimes the following effects may occur.
+Laser treatments are basically burns.
+The following effects may occur:

 - Temporary pain, redness, bruising, blistering and/or crusting

 - Infection, including reactivation of herpes simplex

 - Pigment changes (brown and white marks), which may be permanent

 - Alexiades-Armenakas MR, Dover JS, Arndt KA.
 The spectrum of laser skin resurfacing: Nonablative, fractional, and ablative laser resurfacing.
 J Am Acad Dermatol 2008;58:719-37

 - Tanzi EL, Lupton JR, Alster TS.
 Lasers in dermatology: four decades of progress.
 J Am Acad Dermatol 2003;49:1-31